YouHighFiveMe/youhighfiveme/README.md

 #Installation

-Clone this project into your development environment.
+Fork the project into your Github account and then clone it into your development environment.

-    $ git clone git@github.com:YouHighFiveMe/youhighfiveme.git
+    $ git clone git@github.com:YOUR_GIT_ACCOUNT_NAME/youhighfiveme.git

 Now go to your newly created directory.